Jul 3, 2019|

 Perfect for every type of hiker

 The most common hike is a 3 nights/4 days Machu Picchu trek that allows you to walk around 26 miles before you get to the Machu Picchu ruins.
-For those who don’t have time or simply think 3 nights, it’s too much activity, there is a 1 night/2 days hike option that still gives you a great opportunity to feel this adrenaline.
+Imn addition and for those who don’t have time or simply think 3 nights is too much activity, there is a 1 night/2 days hike option that still gives you a great opportunity to feel this adrenaline.
 Apart from the traditional well known Inka treks, there are also pretty good alternatives like Salkantay trek or Lares trek.
 Both are great ways to combine landscape and adventure.

 2. Cusco, Peru